JuanFF/datasets/performance-tests/disease-treatment NER/README.md

 This test evaluates the [disease-treatment NER](https://github.com/JuanFF/disease-treatment-NER) performance.

 I have manually tested a sample of treatment and disease entities retrieved by the NER algorithm.
-A retrieved entity is tested **Pass** or **Fail** depending on how good or bad the algorithm performs in understanding natural language.

 The sample consists of 831 sentences (535 research paper titles from PubMed, and 296 tweets from healthcare-related users).